MicroSourceCode/cb20.03-cpuregisters/README.md

 # cb20.03-cpuregister
-Change value register in CPU Registers dialog
+Change value register in CPU Registers dialog for avr and arm